678-465-8665 | amberly@thevictoriousmind.org

 706-363-0534 | kayla@thevictoriousmind.org

-Hi!
-My name is Kayla Watkins, and I am a Counselor here at The Victorious Mind!
+My name is Kayla Watkins, and I am an Associate Professional Counselor here at The Victorious Mind.
 I enjoy traveling, reading, spending time with friends and family, and going on dates with my husband.

 I received my Bachelor’s of Arts in Human Development and Family Studies from Anderson University and my Master’s of Arts in Clinical Mental Health Counseling from Liberty University.
-Currently, I am under the supervision of Amberly Ellis, MS, LPC, RPT as I work towards getting my Associate Professional Counselor License.
+Currently, I am under the supervision of Candace Couch, LPC, CPCS as I work towards getting my Professional Counselor License.

 It is such a joy to provide a safe space for clients to come in as their authentic selves.
 Each client comes in with a story, and it is a true honor to spend time learning and exploring the parts of that story to promote healing.
 I value a connective client-counselor relationship as I believe growth, healing, and change are fostered in relationship.